irrelevation/talks/Sessions.md

 Open ID connect - asymmetricly encrypted JWT

 ### How to store your keys
+Keys should be properly encrypted.
+Don't put your keys in version control or configs or the like.
+Ideally use an open source solution provided by experts like [Vault](https://www.vaultproject.io/).

 ### Keyrotation
 You have to rotate (i.e. change) keys regularly.